jhuintprog/fall2019/midterm_proj.md

 Please see the [testing](testing.html) document for information about how to test your programs.
 This document has links to example input and output files.

+## General requirements and expectations

+We expect that you will submit well-designed, well-implemented, and well-tested code.
+If your code does not compile or execute properly, you will receive a zero.

+Run `valgrind` on your code and make sure there are no memory-related issues (memory leaks, out of bounds array accesses, uses of uninitialized memory, etc.)

+Comment your code.
+The general expectation for code comments is

+* Each function has a comment describing the purpose of the function, parameters, and return value
+* Significant regions of code within function bodies (loops, important computations, etc.) have comments explaining their intent

+Commit early and often.
+The way to implement a complex program is by steady progress in adding small but useful improvements to the program.
+Use git commits to record these increments of progress.
+Make sure that each commit has a meaningful log message.

+Be a team player.
+Make sure you are contributing your fair share of effort to the success of the project.
+Make sure that you are working closely with your partner and allowing your partner to contribute.

 ## Packaging requirements

 Your project must include a `Makefile` which has targets which build the `render_tone`, `render_song`, and `render_echo` programs.
 These targets must specify dependencies on the appropriate object (`.o`) files.
 The targets for object files must have appropriate dependencies on a source (`.c`) file and any header (`.h`) files used directly or indirectly in compiling the object file.